aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 tags: Python Pandas GET API
 ---

-The aim of this post is to use Python to fetch air quality data from a web service and make some plots.
+The aim of this post is to use Python to fetch air quality data from a web service and to create a few plots.

-We are going to look at some data from earlier this year, before and after the lockdown and eventually compare 2020 with some from previous years, in the city of Lyon, France.
+We are going to:
+- look at some daily data from earlier this year, before and after the lockdown, in the city of Lyon, France
+- compare 2020 with some from previous years
+- and eventually look at some specific pollutants

-The data is provided by an institute called [Atmo](https://www.atmo-auvergnerhonealpes.fr/) monitoring air quality over the Auvergne-Rhône-Alpes region in France.
-They also come up with an API (HTTP GET method).
-An API token is required to use it, that you get from their website, after registration.
+The data is provided by an institute called [Atmo](https://www.atmo-auvergnerhonealpes.fr/) monitoring air quality over the Auvergne-Rhône-Alpes region.
+They also come up with an web API (HTTP GET method).
+An API token is required to use it, that you easily get from their website, after registration.